 BACK TO TOP

-Community-led woodland creation and reconnection
+Community-supported woodland creation

 We are in conversation with landowners to identify areas and obtain permission.
 We already have key implementation partners on board and ready to go.
+Are you a land-owner of a former opencast coal mine site, or coal tip, that would benefit from woodland planting?
+Or are you a local community group based near such a site?
+We want to hear from you!
+Get in contact with "Coal2Canopy" in the subject header.

 ACTIONS & NEWS